Littora/Littora.github.io/apps/chatura/privacy-policy.md

 ---

 # Chatura Privacy Policy
 Chatura ("**Chatura**," "**we**," "**us**," or "**our**") is an iOS app that provides AI character chat for warm, supportive companionship.
-This Privacy Policy explains what information is stored on your device, what information may be transmitted to generate AI outputs, and what limited technical metadata our servers may record for reliability.
+This Privacy Policy explains what information is stored on your device, what information may be transmitted to generate AI outputs, and what limited usage and technical metadata our servers may record for analytics, reliability, and diagnostics.

 ---